When is St. George's Day in England?

 St. George seems to be enjoying something a recent resurgence in popularity.
 Some politicians and media have been pushing to make his feast day the national holiday of England.

 An interesting development is that some have proposed that St. George should be replaced by another Saint as the Patron Saint of England, given George's lack of connection with England.
-This is unlikely as St. Edmund, St. Cuthbert or St. Alban, who has all been touted as possible substitutes; don?t carry any great degree of national awareness or affection.
+This is unlikely as St. Edmund, St. Cuthbert or St. Alban, who have all been touted as possible substitutes; do not carry any great degree of national awareness or affection.